Dr. Thomas LarsenResearch Group Leader

-I received my M.Sc. in Biology at Department of Zoology, Aarhus University and my Ph.D. in Ecology at Faculty of Life Sciences, University of Copenhagen.
-I have held research positions in various countries and institutions: University of Alaska Fairbanks, University of California Santa Cruz, University of Aarhus, CEAB-CSIC Spain and University of Kiel.
+I earned my M.Sc. in Biology from the Department of Zoology at Aarhus University and completed my Ph.D. in Ecology at the Faculty of Life Sciences, University of Copenhagen.
+My research career has taken me to diverse institutions across the globe, including the University of Alaska Fairbanks, University of California Santa Cruz, University of Aarhus, CEAB-CSIC Spain, and the University of Kiel.
 Currently, I am leading the Anthropogenic Ecology group at the Max Planck Institute of Geoanthropology.

 Publications: See my Research Gate and Google Scholar profiles.